Introduction to Splines

 }

-The values in the main definition are: line_color, line_thickness, fill_color, options, frame_rotation, opacity, X_coord, Y_coord, size, shape_numerator, shape_denominator, degree.
+The values in the main definition are: line_color, line_thickness, fill_color, frame_rotation, opacity, X_coord, Y_coord, size, shape_numerator, shape_denominator, degree, and figure_rotation.

-The paired values enclosed in curly braces are point coordinates in an arbitrary 100x100 space.
+The list of grouped values enclosed in curly braces are point coordinates in an arbitrary 100x100 space for thick_open_spaces and 8x2 space for the heart.